thesatishk/mb/README.md

 Installation
 -----------

 Run `python ./setup.py install`.
-The module will be called `krakenex`.
+The module will be called `moonbot`.

 Documentation